amkamir82/OS-HWs/README.md

 # OS-Personal-HWs
-In this repository, you can find individual exercises of Sharif University of Technology's operating systems course, which is a copy of Berkeley University's cs162 course.
+In this repository, you can find individual exercises of Sharif University of Technology's operating systems course and a copy of Berkeley University's cs162 course.